TymeRod/DigDug-AI/README.md

-# ia-digdug
+# digdug
-DigDug clone for AI teaching
+Trying some things with reinforcement learning

 ## How to install

-Make sure you are running Python 3.11.
+Make sure you are running Python 3.10.

 `$ pip install -r requirements.txt`